aarjunsrinivasan/A-Star-using-TurtleBot-ROS/README.md

-# A* Path Planning-implementation on TurtleBot-ROS Gazebo Simulation
+# Implementation of A* algorithm on TurtleBot-ROS Gazebo Simulation